dlang/DIPs/editions.md

 be defined as a set of approved preview flags that have proven themselves to be useful.

-Editions would be opt-in, which would guarantee that no existing code can break unless a programmer explicitly attempts to migrate it to a new edition.
-The mechanism proposed to do so would be when declaring a module; this way existing codebases can be migrated one module at at time.

 This DIP proposes that D modules be able to optionally declare a D edition that they target.
-Existing modules without this optional declaration are considered to target the current original edition.
+Existing modules without this optional declaration but that have a module declaration are considered to target the current original edition.
 That is: they will be compiled as if the editions feature did not exist.
+Modules without a module declaration would be considered to be using the latest edition unless the default edition is specified explicitly with a command line argument.

 Modules that opt-in to an edition will be compiled as if the compiler had been invoked with the set of preview flags of the edition.